 Weekend Format: Classes are held on Friday evening from 6 to 9 p.m. and Saturday from 9 a.m. to 2:30 p.m. at the University's Buffalo Center located on the Hilbert College campus in Hamburg, N.Y.
 Students take one course at a time in five weekend modules.
 Eight such modules are offered during each academic year.
-Students typically enter the program at the beginning of the fall or spring semesters.
+Students may enter the program at the beginning of any five-week session.
 Students, with the appropriate academic background, may be able to complete degree requirements in fifteen months.
 Most students, however, complete degree requirements in approximately two years.
 Business Policy (MBA 649) is offered in the Weekend Format, but classes meet on the St. Bonaventure campus.

-- 1. An undergraduate degree from an accredited college or university and a satisfactory grade point average. - 2.
-Transcripts from all colleges previously attended. - 3.
-A satisfactory score on the Graduate Management Admissions Test (GMAT). - 4.
+1. An undergraduate degree from an accredited college or university and a satisfactory grade point average.

+- 2. Transcripts from all colleges previously attended. - 3.
+A satisfactory score on the GMAT or GRE. - 4.
 Two letters of recommendation.